MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 {% endentityview %}
 ```

-If entityview is nested within an entitylist block, it will inherit its default configuration (result page size, filter options, etc.) from the list.
-If no view id or name parameters are provided to entityview, it will load the default view from the enclosing entitylist.
+If entityview is nested within an entitylist block, it inherits its default configuration (result page size, filter options, etc.) from the list.
+If no view id or name parameters are provided to entityview, it loads the default view from the enclosing entitylist.

 ```
 {% entitylist id:page.adx_entitylist.id %}